Meyer Foods Gets Unique New Headquarters

 “Purchasing it actually happened fast,” Meyer says.
 “The time we put an offer in to acceptance of the final deal was less than a month.
 We bought the whole building.
 It was not in the greatest shape, but not so bad that we couldn’t restore it.
 The outside walls are 2’ thick but we had to redo everything inside.
 No one else wanted to put the resources in.
 Planning out what we wanted to do with the building took an enormous amount of time.
 We wanted to make sure it was done for the community and we only had the time to do it right once.
 Great detail was gone into strategically thinking out what the build could and couldn’t support for the community.”

 While the bones of the building remained intact, almost everything else was entirely rebuilt.
 New electricity, plumbing, industrial HVAC systems with the help of professional companies such as https://gohomeheating.com/boise/ and roofing were installed.
 The gymnasium, part of the original structure that was built in 1914, was covered with a special carpet to preserve the flooring.
 A high-definition television, nearly 18’x38’, was hung for large-scale presentations.

 “If walls could talk,” Meyer says.
 “For over 100 years, kids have been coming in and out of this building.
 The building was once used as Noblesville High School, and as the town grew the building continued to be built onto, into the 1920s.”

 Inside, the renovated space houses Meyer Foods offices, an event center and a shared workspace.
 Employees and tenants have access to amenities like pickleball, tennis, volleyball and basketball courts, plus a fitness and weight room.
-An area for gamers and a massage chair are available.
+An area for gamers and a massage chair, like the Best massage chair, are available.
 The auditorium can house a live band and silent auction, and is spacious enough for large fundraisers.
 A kitchen with restaurant equipment, and all that’s needed to cater an event, is on-site.